The Church Nightclub

-St. Mark’s Parish Church is a historic Episcopal church located at 1160 Lincoln Street in Denver, Colorado.
+The Church Nightclub, formally known as St. Mark’s Parish Church, is a historic Episcopal church located at 1160 Lincoln Street in Denver, Colorado.
 Built in 1889, the church was designed by Lang & Pugh, one of Denver’s most influential architectural firms of the late 19th century.
 Recognized for its architectural significance, St. Mark’s was added to the National Register of Historic Places in 1975.

-Since 1996, the building has functioned as a nightclub, known as The Church, primarily hosting electronic dance music (EDM) concerts, DJ performances, and other nightlife events.
+Since 1996, the building has functioned as a nightclub, primarily hosting electronic dance music (EDM) concerts, DJ performances, and other nightlife events.

 History

+Original use

 St. Mark’s Parish Church was founded as part of the Mission of the Holy Comforter in 1875 under the direction of Sisters Eliza Barton and Hanna Austin.
 The mission was later elevated to parish status in 1887, and in 1889, Reverend Arundel acquired land at 12th and Lincoln for a new church building.
 The total cost of the construction, land, and furnishings exceeded $100,000.
 The church’s original Hooks and Hastings organ, installed for $7,800, was used until 1959, when it was replaced by a Reuter Organ Company instrument at a cost of $10,000.

 By the late 19th century, St. Mark’s had become one of Denver’s most significant religious institutions, recognized for its architectural grandeur and active role in community service, music, and education.

 In 1987, the congregation was moved to a new location in the Washington Park neighborhood following a split in the congregation.
-In the early 1994, the building was purchased from the Colorado Episcopal Diocese for $275,000 by Regas Christou, who converted and opened the church as a "restaurant, coffee house and blues night-club" in 1996.
+In 1994, the building was purchased from the Colorado Episcopal Diocese for $275,000 by Regas Christou.

+Renovations

+In the late 20th century, the former church was transformed into a nightclub as part of a broader trend of adaptive reuse of historic buildings in Denver.
+While the nightclub has been adapted for modern use, it retains elements of the original church architecture, including its vaulted ceilings, stained-glass windows, and intricate woodwork.
+The renovations added a dance floor, multiple bars, and a balcony area overlooking the main floor.
+The venue is equipped with a Funktion-One sound system and LED lighting.